Etro • Dianthus • Fragrances

 This is one beautiful fragrance.
 I generally prefer my florals on the stem not on my skin and when I do wear them I usually choose more dry florals.
 I received this by chance in an extra from an aedes order and dismissed it for some good time.
 I should have known better.
 I love Sweet William and it tends to smell more like Sweet William than a Carnation to me and although my nose really can't discern the difference between the two, my emotions can, and I expect it's because I have no carnations on my land but I do have a patch of Sweet William.
 Funny how that brain works.

 Dianthus can be a powerful note yet it's seemingly ethereal and cloud-like in this composition.
-Etro Dianthus is like a cloud of the sent set up in the air by the heat of the sun beating down on the flowers than a perfume note.
+Etro Dianthus is like a cloud of the scent sent up in the air by the heat of the sun beating down on the flowers rather than a perfume note.
 It's more as if the fragrance is surrounding you than you wearing it.
 Very hard to explain but very easy to love.

 Age: 25-29 Skin: Combination, Fair-Medium, Warm Hair: Blond, Wavy, Medium Eyes: Blue